hm-projects/cg-4-qhull/README.md

 ## Quick Overview

 Quick summary: We generate random point sets and compute their convex hulls using qhull.
-Compare the timings for computing the convex hulls as the dimension and the set of points increases and draw parallels of qhull's operations to the lecture.
+Compare the Timing (s)s for computing the convex hulls as the dimension and the set of points increases and draw parallels of qhull's operations to the lecture.

 Resources:
 - rbox: http://www.qhull.org/html/rbox.htm